sullivancolin/hexpy/README.md

-A Python Client for the Crimson Hexagon's API
+A Python Client for the Crimson Hexagon API
 ===================

 **hexpy** is a simple python package for working with the Crimson Hexagon API